-Once your images/drawings are added you will be asked to provide copyright information and captions.
+You will be required to provide copyright information and captions for each image/drawing uploaded.
 For the benefit of the jury, please be as descriptive as possible in your captions.
-The jury will review the files in the order you upload them.
+We’ve entered your company as the default copyright holder, but please revise as necessary.

 - The project advances seamless integration of architectural form, structure, building systems, sustainable design strategies, and life safety for its occupants.

 - The project exhibits sustainable qualities at a broad level:

 - Environment – minimize effects on the natural environment through proper site utilization, innovative uses of materials, energy reduction, use of alternative energy sources, and reduced emissions and water consumption

 - People – has a positive effect on the inhabitants and the quality of human lives

 - Community – demonstrates relevance to the contemporary and future needs of the community in which it is located

 - Economic – adds economic vitality to its occupants, owner, and community.

 - The project achieves a high standard of excellence and quality in its realization.

 - The site planning and response to its immediate context ensure rich and meaningful urban environments.